-In Fig.~\ref{fig:directional_gains}, we illustrate the additional degrees of freedom through incrementally dissipative layers over only considering layer-wise Lipschitz bounds for the layers on a fully-connected 2-layer NN with input, hidden layer and output dimension all 2.
+Fig.~\ref{fig:directional_gains} illustrates the additional degrees of freedom gained by considering incrementally dissipative layers rather than Lipschitz-bounded layers considering a fully connected, two-layer NN with an input, hidden and output dimension of two.
 For input increments taken from a unit ball, we find an ellipse $\calE=\{y_1^a,y_1^b\in\bbR^{c} \mid (y_1^a-y_1^b)^\top X_1 (y_1^a-y_1^b)\leq 1 \}$ that over-approximates the reachability set in the hidden layer or a Lipschitz bound that characterizes a circle for this purpose, respectively.
-Using these over-approximations as inputs to the final layer, the third and final reachability set then is a circle scaled by a Lipschitz upper bound using either the ellipse characterized by $X_1$ or the circle of the previous layer as inputs, both of which were chosen such that the final reachability set is minimized.
+The third and final reachability set is a circle scaled by a Lipschitz upper bound.
+This set is created using either the ellipse characterized by $X_1$ or the circle of the previous layer as inputs.
+These input sets were chosen such that the final reachability set is minimized.
 We see a clear difference between the two approaches.
-Using ellipses obtained by incremental dissipativity approach, the Lipschitz bound is $1$, using circles as in the Lipschitz approach, it is almost 2, illustrating that we can find tighter Lipschitz upper bounds.
+Using ellipses obtained by the incremental dissipativity approach, the Lipschitz bound is $1$, using circles as in the Lipschitz approach, it is almost 2, illustrating that we can find tighter Lipschitz upper bounds.

-In NN design this translates into more degrees of freedom and a higher model expressivity.
-To illustrate this, we consider the regression problem of fitting the cosine function between $\frac{-\pi}{2}$ and $\frac{\pi}{2}$, also utilized in \cite{pauli2021training}.
+In NN design this translates into a higher model expressivity.
+To illustrate this, we consider the regression problem of fitting the cosine function between $\frac{-\pi}{2}$ and $\frac{\pi}{2}$, also utilized in \citep{pauli2021training}.
 We use a simple NN architecture $\calF_2\circ\sigma\circ\calF_1$ with $c_0=c_2=1$, $c_1=2$, and activation function $\mathrm{tanh}$ and construct weights and biases as

 Both layers are incrementally dissipative and the weights satisfy LMI constraints that verify that the end-to-end mapping is guaranteed to be $1$-Lipschitz, as will be discussed in detail in Subsection \ref{sec:layerwise_LMIs}.
 Clearly the weights have spectral norms of $\sqrt{2}$, meaning that the individual layers are \emph{not} $1$-Lipschitz.
 Next, we construct an NN to best fit the cosine with $1$-Lipschitz weights obtained by spectral normalization as